ssevadjian/CSS-and-Bootstrap-Homework-Responsive-Portfolio/README.md

 Included a nav bar with links to interrelated pages: index.html (About Me), portfolio.html (Portfolio), and contact.html (Contact).

-Includede sticky footer with links to social media accounts.
+Included sticky footer with links to social media accounts.

+Included personal information such as full name and images (social media links are in the footer).

+Used semantic HTML elements.